pauldlynch/cookbook/_posts/2012-04-22-sour-cream-coffee-cake.md

 - 2 large eggs

 Add the flour mixture in 3 parts, alternating with the sour cream mixture in 2 parts (therefore it goes 1/3 flour, 1/2 sour cream, 1/3 flour, 1/2 sour cream, 1/3 flour), beating on low speed and scraping the sides as necessary.
-Spread into a greased 13x9 inch pan.
-Sprinkle with streusel, starting with the edges.
+Spread into a greased and lined 13"x9" pan; the cake is quite delicate, so the lining can be used like a sling to lift it out.
+I squeeze the streusel to form small clumps, then sprinkle over the batter, starting with the edges.
 Bake until a toothpick inserted in the centre comes out clean, about 25 minutes.
 Serve warm!
 Although it gets better when left for a day.